 Tasco Binoculars Reviews - All Model Types

-Here are five of the Tasco binoculars I have reviewed for your consideration:
+Here are six of the Tasco binoculars I have reviewed for your consideration:

 These are midsize yet lightweight, fully coated, porro lens binoculars that give you the freedom of never needing to adjust focus; just spot your target and enjoy a closer look.
 The free-focus feature is set by the manufacturer for a clear, sharp image.
 This is an advantage for activities that keep you on your toes.
 You can spot your target quickly with nearly 500 feet in view at 1,000 yards.